Kemp authorizes 3,000 Guard troops for protests in Georgia

 “It’s a fair question: Was this intentional?” he said.
 “At this point, that’s something we’re looking into.”

-Protesters across from the street from the Georgia governor’s mansion threw objects at authorities lined up in front of the property Saturday evening.

 Derek Chauvin, the white police officer who worked for the Minneapolis Police Department, is charged with third-degree murder and second-degree manslaughter in Floyd’s death.

-Floyd died after the 44-year-old Chauvin pressed his knee into his neck for several minutes even after he stopped moving and pleading for air.
+Floyd died after Chauvin pressed his knee into his neck for several minutes, even after Floyd stopped moving and pleading for air.

 Arbery was killed Feb.
 23 in Brunswick, a Georgia port city south of Savannah, after a white father and son armed themselves and pursued the 25-year-old black man after spotting him running in their neighborhood.